CHAPTER V: Karma

 blankets of ignorance accumulate over it to keep it under wraps.
 Its light,

-so-called normal attitudes, so it must be suppressed at all costs in the
+permeating so-called normal attitudes, so it must be suppressed at all costs in

-interest of society.
-Truth is unafraid to stand naked, but falsehood needs to
+the interest of society.
+Truth is unafraid to stand naked, but falsehood needs

 and bad actions comprise the warp and weft of the veiling blanket.
 Focusing on